ECO786786/Salaries/README.md

 2. Remote work impact: Investigate how the ratio of remote work affects salary levels.

-3. Employment type analysis: Examine the differences in salaries based on employment types (full-time, part-time, contract, etc.).
+3. Employment type analysis: Examine the differences in salaries based on employment types (full-time, part-time, contract etc).

 4. Geographical impact: Study how the location of the employee and the company influences salary.